Telephoto or Wide-angle Lens?

 The Kodak Carousel

 I own a Kodak Carousel projector.
-The projector was a magic lantern to the past for me.
+For me, it was a magic lantern to the past.
 I loved how simple it was to operate.

-I used to put together slideshows regularly for my work where I would sync two or more projectors to a soundtrack.
-The audio tape had two tracks, left and right for stereo.
-For slide shows, one for mono sound and the other for code to control the projectors.
+I regularly created slideshows for my work, synchronizing two or more projectors to a soundtrack.
+The audio tape had two tracks: left and right for stereo.
+One track was for mono sound, and the other was for code to control the projectors.

 I watched the show yesterday about the agency working with Kodak on their new slide projector, which they wanted to promote the wheel aspect of the tray.

-I think this scene is not just a masterfully written piece explaining what advertising executives do but gets to the heart of the power of photography.
+This scene is not only a masterfully written explanation of what advertising executives do but also gets to the heart of the power of photography.

 Here is that scene for you to watch.